MEDAPulse/MEDAPulse/README.md

 ### Setup

 We welcome non-profits to fork the project to create a version for your client/coach business.
 You will need to have your local Rails dev environment setup, a [Twilio](www.twilio.org) account and a [Sendgrid](www.sendgrid.com) account.
+You will also need to add an email domain to your local Rails dev environment setup.

 ### Contribute